 WHAT IS MONTESSORI?

 Montessori is an educational philosophy, movement, and method.
-First of all, it is a peaceful, respectful, and holistic way of learning.
-Founded by an innovative scientist.
+First of all, it is a peaceful, respectful, and holistic way of learning founded by an innovative scientist.
 While observing children, she discovered what they need to naturally develop.
-Consequently, the method holds effective and relevant today.
-Bit and pieces are borrowed by many schools and businesses.
-Most of all, we offer authentic Montessori in its truest form without the need of an acronym.
+This method holds effective and relevant today.
+Bits and pieces are borrowed by many schools and businesses, however, we offer authentic Montessori in its truest form without the need of an acronym.

 A CHILD MOVES HERSELF TOWARDS LEARNING

-Since trained teachers prepare the classroom environment, they can offer activities and function as a reference person.
-In addition, they observe your child in order to guide the process of learning how to learn.
-Hence, it is your child who learns, motivated through the work itself, to persist in a chosen task.
-As a result, your children are free to learn.
+Trained teachers prepare the classroom environment and therefore can offer activities and function as a reference person.
+In addition, they observe your child in order to guide the process of learning.
+It is your child who learns, motivated through the work itself, to persist in a chosen task.
 They will slowly acquire an inner discipline from exposure to both physical and mental order in their classrooms.
-Therefore, this is the core of the philosophy.
+This is the core of the philosophy.

 JOY OF LEARNING

 In addition, habits of concentration, perseverance, and thoroughness are established in the early years.
-And this produces confidence and learning capabilities that last a life time.
-Because Montessori introduces your child to the joy of learning at an early age.
-While providing a framework in which individual and social discipline go hand in hand.
+Confidence and learning capabilities that last a lifetime are established and nurtured due to the fact that Montessori introduces your child to the joy of learning at an early age while providing a framework in which individual and social discipline go hand in hand.

 "Montessori is an education for independence,